Scotland during the Roman Empire: Calgacus

 The first resident of Scotland to appear in history by name was Calgacus ("the Swordsman"), a leader of the Caledonians at Mons Graupius, who is referred to by Tacitus in the Agricola as "the most distinguished for birth and valour among the chieftains".
 Tacitus even invented a speech for him in advance of the battle in which he describes the Romans as:

 Aftermath

 Calgacus' fate is unknown but, according to Tacitus, after the battle Agricola ordered the prefect of the fleet to sail around the north of Scotland to confirm that Britain was an island and to receive the surrender of the Orcadians.
 It was proclaimed that Agricola had finally subdued all the tribes of Britain.
-However, the Roman historian Cassius Dio reports that this circumnavigation resulted in Titus receiving his 15th acclamation as emperor in AD 79.
+However, the Roman historian Cassius Dio reports that this circumnavigation resulted in Titus receiving his fifteenth acclamation as emperor in AD 79.
 This is five years before Mons Graupius is believed by most historians to have taken place.